Matt Clark (baseball)

 Matthew Terry Clark (born December 10, 1986) is an American former professional baseball first baseman and outfielder.
 He played for the Milwaukee Brewers of Major League Baseball (MLB) and the Chunichi Dragons and Orix Buffaloes (NPB).
-Prior to beginning his professional career, he played college baseball at UC Santa Barbara and Louisiana State University.
+Before beginning his professional career, he played college baseball at UC Santa Barbara and Louisiana State University.
 Clark also competed for the United States national baseball team and the Mexico national baseball team.

-Amateur career
+Early life and education

 Clark attended Etiwanda High School in Rancho Cucamonga, California.
-It was announced on November 18, 2004 that Clark had signed with the UC Santa Barbara Gauchos baseball team and enrolled at the University of California, Santa Barbara.
+It was announced on November 18, 2004, that Clark had signed with the UC Santa Barbara Gauchos baseball team and enrolled at the University of California, Santa Barbara.
 Clark played in 44 games as a true freshman and hit 2 home runs for the Gauchos.
 He left Santa Barbara after his freshman year and continued his collegiate career at Riverside Community College, where he was named a Junior college First-Team All-American in 2007.
 Clark was drafted by the Pittsburgh Pirates in the 28th round (848th overall) of the 2007 Major League Baseball (MLB) Draft, but did not sign.
 After the 2007 season, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Clark transferred to Louisiana State University (LSU), where he played for the LSU Tigers baseball team in the Southeastern Conference of the National Collegiate Athletic Association's (NCAA) Division I in 2008.
 As a junior, his 28 home runs tied Gordon Beckham for most in NCAA's Division I.